 Beats is a platform for single-purpose data shippers.
-They send data from thousands of machines and systems to Logstash or Elasticsearch.
+After the data shippers are installed, they send data from thousands of machines and systems to Logstash or Elasticsearch.

 Configure an Alibaba Cloud Elasticsearch cluster

-- Decompress the Metricbeat installation package you have downloaded during preparations, and go to the Metricbeat
+- Decompress the Metricbeat installation package you have downloaded and go to the Metricbeat

 - Open the metricbeat.yml file and edit the